-Acquisition costs are deducted from the contractual service margin of the group of contracts to which they relate.
+Acquisition costs are deducted from the contractual service margin of the group of contracts to which they relate and amortised over the coverage period of contracts.

-At each reporting date, the carrying amount of a group of insurance contracts is the sum of the liabilities for the remaining coverage which include the fulfilment cash flows related to future services (best estimate and risk adjustment) and the contractual service margin remaining at that date, and of the liabilities for incurred claims which include include the best estimate of the cash flows and the risk adjustment, without any contractual service margin.
+At each reporting date, the carrying amount of a group of insurance contracts is the sum of the liabilities for the remaining coverage which include the fulfilment cash flows related to future services (best estimate and risk adjustment) and the contractual service margin remaining at that date, and of the liabilities for incurred claims which include the best estimate of the cash flows and the risk adjustment, excluding any contractual service margin.
 The assumptions used to estimate future cash flows and the non-financial risks adjustment are updated, as well as the discount rate, to reflect the situation at the reporting date.

-The contractual service margin is adjusted for changes in the estimates of non-financial assumptions related to future services, capitalized at inception rate, and then amortised in the income statement for services rendered over the period in the insurance service revenue.
+The contractual service margin is adjusted for changes in the estimates of non-financial assumptions related to future services, capitalised at the inception rate, and then amortised in the income statement for services rendered over the period in the insurance service revenue.
 In the case of contracts which become onerous, after consumption of the contractual service margin, the loss is recognised in the reporting period.
-In the case of onerous contracts that become profitable again as a result of favourable changes in assumptions, the contractual service margin is only reconstitued after offsetting the loss component
+In the case of onerous contracts that become profitable again as a result of favourable changes in assumptions, the contractual service margin is only reconstitued after offsetting the loss component.

 The release of expected fulfillment flows (cash flow estimates and risk adjustments) for the period, except for the amount allocated to the loss component, is recorded in insurance service revenue.
-The change in estimates related to past service is recognised in "Insurance service expenses".
+The change in estimates related to past service (cash flow estimates and risk adjustments) is recognised in "Insurance service expenses".

-The Group includes the change in the adjustment for non-financial risk in its entirety in the "Insurance service result".
+The Group includes the change in the adjustment for non-financial risk related to past and current services in its entirety in the "Insurance service result".

-The Group records in equity the effect of the change in the discount rate.
+The Group records in equity the effect of the change in the discount rate on the cash flows.
 The expense of unwinding the discount is recorded in "Insurance financial income or expenses" based on the initial rate (the inception rate for the liability for remaining coverage, and the rate at claims occurrence date for the liability for incurred claims).
 The difference between the value of liabilities discounted at the rate fixed at initial date and the value of those same liabilities estimated using current discount rate is recognised in equity.
 The effect on liabilities of changes in financial variables, in particular the indexation of benefits under the contract, is also recognised in equity.